An interview with Sunny Bonnell of Motto

 It's not a replacement for going through a full-on exercise with an expert or somebody that is trained or understands how to bring those things out.
 What we've figured out how to do is condense this in a way that you can get a lot of value out of it right away, which is great for companies who don't have a lot of money to invest.
 For example startups and a lot solopreneurs and entrepreneurs.

-They don't have 50, 70, $150,000 laying around to go through an exhaustive process so we've made that accessible to them, for in my mind a very nominal fee for the value that you get out of it in the long run.
+They don't have 50, 70, $150,000 lying around to go through an exhaustive process so we've made that accessible to them, for in my mind a very nominal fee for the value that you get out of it in the long run.
 In essence we've built it for freelancers, entrepreneurs, small companies who are looking to get the process going themselves.
 If you're looking to clearly articulate your values and your vision and your purpose and create a powerful manifesto, discover your brand archetype these exercises are perfect for somebody you.

 Nathan: Yeah they look like great value.
 I mean we're not talking about just a one page checklist, are we?